claudijo/mux-demux-stream/README.md

 writable stream, or demultiplexing several writable streams into a single readable stream.

-The duplex syntax is more compact when for example implementing [JSON RPC 2.0](http://www.jsonrpc.org/specification) in a peer-to-peer fashion, where each RPC node consist of a server and a client that share a common bidirectional channel such as
+The duplex syntax is more compact when for example implementing a protocol like [JSON RPC 2.0](http://www.jsonrpc.org/specification) in a peer-to-peer fashion, where each RPC node consist of a server and a client that share a common bidirectional channel such as